earth-mover/icechunk-nasa/design-docs/icechunk-stores.md

 ### Batch-processed virtual dataset of the entire record

-This step allows us to probe the scalability of virtual reference generation of storage in Icechunk.
+This step allows us to probe the scalability of virtual reference generation and storage in Icechunk.
 It involves building a single ARCO data cube from the entire 26-year GPM IMERG record.
 The final dataset will have 39,759,552 virtual chunks.

 We are currently using `Dask` to parallelize the reading of the files and generation of references.
-(Full notebook [here](  - https://github.com/earth-mover/icechunk-nasa/blob/main/notebooks/build_virtual_ds_dask.ipynb
+Full notebook [here](https://github.com/earth-mover/icechunk-nasa/blob/main/notebooks/build_virtual_ds_dask.ipynb.
-).)
-The relevant code looks something like this.
+The relevant code looks something like this:

 ```python
 import dask.bag as db